 Past wildlife vehicle collision records demonstrate that in a typical year in BC it is estimated that:

-All figures are mathematical averages, obtained from past records of the 1Insurance Corporation of British Columbia and the 2British Columbia Ministry of Transportation.
+All figures are mathematical averages, obtained from past records of the 1Insurance Corporation of British Columbia and the 2British Columbia Ministry of Transportation and Infrastructure.